scottslowe/learning-tools/README.md

 **consul**: In this folder you'll find a `Vagrantfile` and supporting documents to run a Consul cluster under Vagrant on your local laptop.
 The  provisioning is handled via shell scripts.

+**coreos-cloudinit-toolbox**: This folder contains files for using cloud-init to customize the CoreOS toolbox.
+This learning environment can be used with local Vagrant VMs, with OpenStack instances, or with AWS instances.

 **debian-generic**: This folder has a Vagrant environment for spinning up a generic, 64-bit Debian 8.0 ("Jessie") VM.
 Note there's nothing special here---just a plain, generic Debian VM.
 No custom provisioning is provided in this environment.

 **docker-ipvlan**: This folder has files to create a learning environment for using ipvlan interfaces with Docker containers. _THIS ENVIRONMENT IS NOT YET FULLY FUNCTIONAL._